 Conversion: The transformation of a 3GPP output document into an Organizational Partners deliverable following the Organizational Partners’ recognized processes.

+Corporate Group: A group of 3GPP Individual Member organizations belonging to the same Group of Companies.

 Delegate: An individual taking part in a TSG/WG meeting physically or by electronic means.

 Drafting Rules: A document approved by the Organizational Partners providing rules for the drafting of 3GPP Technical Specifications and Technical Reports.